Home | Contact Us

 Kids in the Pits Working on Robots

 That’s just the beginning.
 Here at the Western Regional competition in San Diego a student traveling from Pennsylvania is a fine example of some of the other possibilities FIRST has to offer.
 This particular student is part of the build team that works in the pits and with the machine shop.
 She also was an ambassador.
 Ambassadors are students that help promote the sport of robotics to people of all ages.
 They take elementary school visitors down into the pits for a close-up experience with the robots, as well as, taking adult VIPs on tours.
-An Admiral from the Navy, the Mayor of the city and CEO s from some of the largest corporations get to interact one-on-one with the ambassadors.
+An Admiral from the Navy, the Mayor of the city and CEO s from some of the largest corporations get an interact one-on-one with the ambassadors.
 How many kids get this kind of career exposure?

 Who knows what other possibilities will present themselves at a FIRST event.
 Today, the student from Pennsylvania finished touring the VIPs and then was interviewed for fifteen minutes on the radio.
 TV stations were filming and writers were writing about her.
 How many kids get opportunities like this?
 How much would a parent pay for such a chance?